 JBL very rarely slacks when it comes to staying on the cutting edge of audio technology.
-It’s the exact reason why they’ve been so highly trusted since their inception in 1946.
 However, with every product they’ve put out, there’s bound to be a few misses.
-While the 308P isn’t exactly a “miss” entirely, it does fall short on a few marks.
+While the 308P Mk2 isn’t exactly a “miss” entirely, it does fall short on a few marks.

-This is a great speaker, not a perfect one.
+The 308P Mk2 is a great speaker, not a perfect one.
 There’s great consistency of sound across this family of JBL speakers, and overall, they’re fantastic for the price.
-However, in its effort to keep these particular monitors affordable, JBL cut a lot of corners in the overall design – leaving several flaws that negatively affect the speaker’s usability.
-They’re still better than most other monitors, but let’s get into it.
+However, in its effort to keep these particular monitors affordable, JBL cut a lot of corners in the overall design, leaving several flaws that negatively affect the speaker’s usability.

 - Great stereo image.